APMG/mprnews/README.md

 Pull down (this repository)[https://gitlab.mpr.org/sites/v2-mpr-news] from our GitLab.
 This should bring down a project folder named `v2-mpr-news`.
 Navigate into that directory (from here on referred to as `/` or root) via terminal and run the command `npm i` to install all the necessary packages.
 Then, to run the site in development mode, simply run `npm run dev`.
 You can check it out at (localhost:3000)(http://localhost:3000).

+## Google Analytics Set-Up
+Login in to LastPass and navigate to Shared-SWAG\Google and locate Google Analytics API - MPR NEWS.
+In the notes, copy the json.
+Then create a new file, called google-api-keyfile.json in /config and paste the json from LastPass.

 ## File Structure

 Next made a lot of decisions for us re: file structure, but here's a quick rundown of how we're doing it: